AADavin/ALEtutorial/README.md

 ```
 ### The reference tree

-ALE takes the input Species Tree and renames the innter nodes of the species tree.
+ALE takes the input Species Tree and renames the inner nodes of the species tree.
 An easy way to visualize the tree is copying it and pasting into SeaView.
 For instance, the tree we are using in this example looks like this.

 ![alt text](images/SpeciesTreeIMG.png)